 - Register to win prizes.

 Who will be there?

-The Office of Special Events coordinates Commencement Weekend and all of its activities for seniors and their families.
-This is your chance to ask questions.
+The Office of College Events coordinates Commencement Weekend and all of its activities for seniors and their families.
+This is your chance to ask questions and register.

 - Although the deadline for cap and gown reservation has passed, Jostens will have overstock pieces available for purchase at Gradfest.